reruo321/Spring-Practice/Spring-Boot/Kotlin/006-consumingREST-2/README.md

 	}

 ## POST
 Now we are going to post our data using WebClient!
+Let's first reuse what we have got from above.
+We can use WebClient.post() as get().

+	val client = WebClient.create()
+	client.post()